haruiz/geminiplayground/README.md

 ![Gemini GUI](https://raw.githubusercontent.com/haruiz/geminiplayground/main/images/ui.png)

+To access the uploade files from the UI, just type `@`.
+It will open a popup list where you can select the file you want.

 ### Contributing

 Contributions are welcome!
 Please see the`CONTRIBUTING.md` file for guidelines [Coming soon].

 ### License

 This codebase is licensed under the MIT License.See the`LICENSE`file for details.